Grandson of Jonestown founder is making a name for himself

 "We ran to the embassy to see if we could fly out there to stop it," Jim Jr. says.
 "But at this point the mechanism had started."

 At Jonestown, a vat of cyanide-laced Flavor Aid was being prepared.
 Mothers were instructed to bring their children forward first.
-The last audiotape from Jonestown, recorded by Peoples Temple members, captured the unimaginable horror, as the Rev. Jones beckoned his followers to the grave.
+The last audiotape from Jonestown captured the unimaginable horror, as the Rev. Jones beckoned his followers to the grave.

 "Look, children, it's just something to put you to rest," he said amid sounds of wailing and lamentation.
 "Mother, Mother, Mother, Mother, Mother, please.
 Mother, please, please, please.
 Don't -- don't do this.
 Don't do this.
 Lay down your life with your child "

 When it was over, more than 900 people were dead.
 The Rev. Jones was dead from a gunshot.
 The players on the basketball team had lost everyone they loved.
 Jim Jr. had lost his parents, his wife and their unborn child.

 "That moment is a moment that you don't wish upon anybody," he says, "because everything that you live for in 18 years is gone."

 Today, the ever-indifferent jungle engulfs the place once known as Jonestown.
 Daisies sprout among the weeds in what's left of the clearing.

 "For many years, I had a hard time dealing with that," Jim Jr. says.
 "The survivor guilt.
 Why did I survive?
 I blamed basketball, 'If I wasn't selfish playing basketball, maybe I could have made a difference.'"

 Jim Jr. returned to San Francisco, eventually married again, had three boys and put his life back together.
 But he avoided the game he had always enjoyed, until his eldest son brought it back.